sSahad/TradeApp/README.md

 - **Local Storage**: Minimal temporary data with automatic cleanup
 - **Concurrency Safety**: MainActor isolation prevents data races

----

-## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-### MIT License Summary
-- ✅ Commercial use
-- ✅ Modification
-- ✅ Distribution
-- ✅ Private use
-- ❌ Liability
-- ❌ Warranty

----

 ## 🙏 Acknowledgments